sirhung1993/coccoc_hometest/bi-dmp-de/README.md

 Category Id *6* appear *55* times for object id *2131526740769705* in the sample.

-1. What is the most popular category for this sample ?
+1. What is the most popular category for this sample ? (highest frequency - term is defined in section II)
-2. Which category has the largest appeared times ?
+2. Which category has the largest appeared times ? (the category having the total largest counter in the sample data)
 3. Is there any idea how to represent/visualize the sample data for analysing ?

 ## II.
 Data analysing
 Using the same data sample as the above.
 Each time an Object Id has a unique category Id, it is counted as 1 for the category Id.
+(category-frequency ignores the counter)

 1. Calculate the frequency for each category in the sample.
 2. From the calculation above, what do you think about the data sample ?